jmjuanes/utily/README.md

 #### utily.fs.exists(file, cb)

-Check if the file exists, and then the `cb` method will be executed with two arguments (`error` and a boolean `exists` that indicates if the file exists).
+Check if the file or directory exists, and then the `cb` method will be executed with two arguments (`error` and a boolean `exists` that indicates if the file or directory exists).

 ```javascript
 utily.fs.exists('/path/to/my/file.txt', function(error, exists)